zac7777/Entropy/Entropy/Sets/Pistols.md

 ---

-*Reload:* 2 AP: return all ammunition currently loaded to storage, this action costs 9 rounds of "9 millimetre" or a variant to use
+*Reload:* 2 AP: return all ammunition currently loaded to storage, this action costs up to 9 rounds of "9 millimetre" or a variant to use

 Proficiency requirement: 2